Sadie King

-Out for revenge, Sadie and Cain devise a plot to kidnap Tom.
-Cain shoots Sadie, seemingly killing her, but it is subsequently revealed to have been staged.
-Sadie then leaves the village.
-She later sends flowers to Tom's funeral, several months later; however, the flowers are discarded by Matthew.

 Casting

 In February 2004 it was announced that Patsy Kensit had agreed to sign a contract to play a new character in Emmerdale who will appear from May onwards.
 A show spokeswoman said: "She is a seductive, powerful and manipulative woman who knows what she wants and makes sure she gets it.
 We hope her character will follow in the footsteps of the soap's last super bitch, Kim Tate (Claire King)."
 Kensit herself said: "I can’t wait to get started on Emmerdale and I’ve become an avid viewer!
 I am a bit of a country girl at heart and it is so exciting to be joining, especially at a time when the show is so strong.
 The prospect of being watched by over 10 million viewers every night is intimidating but I can’t wait to get stuck in."
 Series producer Steve Frost said, "We’re very excited to have Patsy on board and looking forward to introducing such a great character to the show.
 Sadie will be the envy of women and the desire of men."

 In December 2005, it was reported that Kensit had decided to leave the role of Sadie for an opportunity to star in the BBC medical drama Holby City as nurse Faye Morton.